datawowio/k-sequencing-python/README.md

 ```
 ---
 ### `k_sequencing.predictions` module
-In the image module, we have 1 APIs
+In the prediction module, we have 1 APIs

 ```python
 >>> ks.Predictor()